-God, unlike the animals programmed wonderfully to run on instinct, has created us in His image as stated in Genesis, more like his micro abilities than physical image.
-Our words, thoughts, emotions, relationships and programming matter; not in physical sense since they are invisible but in essense.
+God, unlike the animals programmed wonderfully to run on instinct, has created us in His image as stated in Genesis 3, more like His being with some of micro abilities than physical image, as I imagine.
+Regardless, our words, thoughts, emotions, relationships and programming matter; not in physical sense since they are invisible but in essense.
 Think about it!

 No doubt God can choose to exercise His power to influence us and our circumstance however He sees fit (like He does with the Pharoah of Egypt) yet I see plenty of free will in operation for good and/or bad.
 So let us ‘set’ ourselves up for making the most of the precious time, talent and treasure bequeathed, as made (past and present) and making (present and future) available by the Creator to each of us.

 My prayer: LORD, You are truly wonderful in all Your ways.
 Help me to mine your Scripture to better understand and implement them in my life and leave this place for the better.

 P.S.
 Some folks, especially those a bit on the legalistic or detailed side, might get tripped up on how we can possibly, ‘bless the Lord’.
 They would have a point in the sense that God is perfect in His being and needs nothing.
 Yet, that doesn’t mean He doesn’t want nothing.
 If you are parent, been a coach, or a teacher or something like that, aren’t you happy when your son, daughter, player, or sincerely says, ‘thank you’ or gives her best, or hits a home run – doesn’t that bless you?